jabolopes/fmark/README.md

 - automatic reconstruction of document structure
 - no special syntactic characters to memorize or taint your document
 - styles written in the same language
-- write one document, experiment different styles and formats
+- write one document, experiment with multiple styles and formats

 Example
 -------